AbsPyramid: Benchmarking the Abstraction Ability of Language Models with a Unified Entailment Graph: Abstraction Detection Experiment

 NLI models show some zero-shot ability, especially on \nounrelation and \eventrelation.
 For instance, DeBERTa-large-mnli achieves an accuracy of 73.18\% on \nounrelation higher than that of ``random'' and ``majority vote.''
 This finding might be due to some similarity between NLI and our task.
 Moreover, fine-tuning NLI models cannot improve performance compared with LMs in \textbf{PLM + FT}.

 Besides, fine-tuned LLMs can obtain scores comparable to or even higher than fully fine-tuned models, whilst we only tuned 0.3-0.5\% parameters with LoRA.
 The performance only improves marginally when we increase the parameters, such as Llama2 (7B) to Llama2 (13B).
-Meanwhile, the instruction-tuned counterparts cannot lead to distinct increases but some fluctuations as they learned more about conversations, which are irrelevant to our task.
+Meanwhile, the instruction-tuned counterparts cannot lead to distinct increases but some fluctuations as they learned more about the instruction following and conversations, which are irrelevant to our task.